 If you wonder if Therapy is right for you..

-You're not alone.
-Therapy is highly stigmatized, and there are too many unethical therapists out there, that it can be hard to trust therapy itself.
+You’re not alone.
+Therapy is highly stigmatized, and with so many unethical practices out there, it can be hard to trust therapy itself.

-We’ve built our spaces to feel different — slower, gentler, and centered around reflection, safety, and care.
+We’ve built this space to feel different - slower, gentler, and centered around reflection, safety, and care.
 You can take your time here.
 There’s no rush.
 Together, we can explore what’s been hard, notice what feels stuck, and offer support in places that might not change but can be met with more compassion.

 Individual Concerns we Work with